Born from the love of good food, fine wine and family,

 Skills handed down through generations

-Our Father, Walter Crolla, was a purveyor of fine fish and chips from shops such as; Vittorios, named after his late father, and the Lido Café in Helensburgh, while using his skills as a chef to elevate the quality and choice of food available.
-Skills learned the hard way in many of Glasgow’s finest Italian restaurants, passed on along with his love and passion for food that goes way beyond the norm of even the most ‘foodie’ Italian family.
+Our Father, Walter Crolla, was a purveyor of fine fish and chips from shops such as Vittorio’s, named after his late father, and the Lido Café in Helensburgh, whilst using his skills as a chef to elevate the quality and choice of food available.
+Skills learned the hard way in many of Glasgow’s finest Italian restaurants, passed on along with his love and passion for food that go way beyond the norm of even the most ‘foodie’ Italian family.

 Meet the Norvegese